ColoradoSchoolOfMines/OreCart-App/README.md

 ## General Requirements

-Please use feature branches and PRs.
+Please use branches for each new feature and submit a pull request when ready.
 Do not commit to Main!